King Rastakhan Strategy Guide in Battle of Dazar'alor Raid

 Death's Door causes a fragment to be placed on a target, dealing Shadow damage every 2 seconds for 8 seconds.
 Once the DoT expires, a "Death Rift" is opened at the player's location.

 Death Rift is a portal connecting the Living Realm (the default realm where everything happens) to the Death Realm.
-Interacting with the rift will transfer the player between the two realms.
-Any time a player returns to the Living Realm, all stacks of Deathly Withering are removed and a Withering Burst is triggered, dealing light Shadow damage to the entire raid.
+Anytime a player in the Death Realm touches a Death Rift, Deathly Withering is removed and a Withering Burst is triggered, dealing a small amount of Shadow damage to the entire raid.

 The Death Realm is where part of Phase Three takes place (explained below).